tgmattso/OmpCommonCore/Exercises/README.md

 cd to the appropriate folder.
 Copy the approprate make.def and then use nmake to build.

+Notice we have set the optmization flag to -O0 explicitly.
+This is to prevent compiler optimizations from hiding certain OpenMP features (such as false sharing) that we would like to expose.
+You can set to a higher optimization level such as -O3 to improve performance.

 Finally, we have a second option for Fortran programmers.
 In our opinion, a Fortran programmer should be comfortable with the basics of C.  Hence, we provide a file called "learningC.c".
 This file